heap/node-kafka-native/deps/librdkafka/INTRODUCTION.md

 When low latency messaging is required the "queue.buffering.max.ms" should be tuned to the maximum permitted producer-side latency.
-Setting queue.buffering.max.ms to 0 will make sure messages are sent as soon as possible.
+Setting queue.buffering.max.ms to 1 will make sure messages are sent as soon as possible.
+You could check out [How to decrease message latency](https://github.com/edenhill/librdkafka/wiki/How-to-decrease-message-latency) to find more details.

 ### Compression